List of Nintendo development teams: Nintendo Pictures

 The company was founded by Hiroshi Hirokawa on March 18, 2011, in Tokyo, Japan under the name of Dynamo Pictures.
 Nintendo announced their intent to acquire Dynamo Pictures and change its name to Nintendo Pictures on July 14, 2022, citing the focus of the company to strengthen the planning and production structure of visual content.
 The deal closed on October 3, with the company becoming a full subsidiary of Nintendo, as well as adopting its new name.
 Since being acquired by Nintendo in 2022, they have functioned as a support studio specializing in animation, design, and cinematic work for video games developed by Nintendo Entertainment Planning & Development.

 Nintendo Software Technology (NST)

 Nintendo Software Technology Corp. (or NST) is an American video game developer located inside of Nintendo of America's headquarters in Redmond, Washington.
 The studio was created by Nintendo as a first-party developer to create games for the North American market, though their games have also been released in other territories such as Europe and Japan, exclusively for Nintendo consoles.

 The studio's best known projects include the Mario vs. Donkey Kong series, F-Zero 99, Crosswords series, Wii Street U and other video games and applications.

+Nintendo Studios Singapore

+Nintendo Studios Singapore Pte.
+Ltd. is a Singaporean video game developer.
+It was previously a subsidiary of Bandai Namco Studios, named Bandai Namco Studios Singapore.
+Founded in 2013, the company had assisted in development specifically focused in-game art assets for Bandai Namco games such as Soulcalibur VI and Ace Combat 7: Skies Unknown and for Nintendo games such as Splatoon 3 and Kirby Air Riders.
+In November 2025, Nintendo purchased 80% of the shares of the studio from Bandai Namco, making it a subsidiary and noting that the acquisition was made to strengthen its development structure.